obedrina/semaphore-demo-ruby-rails/README.md

 ## CI/CD on Semaphore

-If you're a newbie to Semaphore, feel free to fork this repository and use it to [create a project](https://docs.semaphoreci.com/article/63-your-first-project).
+If you're new to Semaphore, feel free to fork this repository and use it to [create a project](https://docs.semaphoreci.com/article/63-your-first-project).

 The CI pipeline will look like this: